Final Round: Saturday, November 3, 2018

-- a high-quality video of a performance of a piece you are passionate about between 5 and 8 minutes in length, uploaded to youtube, vimeo, or another video sharing site.
+- a high-quality video of a performance of a piece you are passionate about between 7-10 minutes.
 Video and audio quality matters.
 All music must be performed from memory.
-(Note: You will not be able to upload your video directly to your application; we need the link to the video).

 - a short biography (100 word limit), which may be used in competition promotions and/or printed program.